Kindred (Marvel Comics): Powers and abilities

 Gabriel and Sarah Stacy aged about 2-3 times faster than normal and were adults within the span of a few years.
 Their enhanced blood also gave the twins a slight increase in strength, reflexes, healing and endurance.
 But the aging causes the twins to suffer severe headaches.
 Sarah's condition was stabilized through a blood transfusion from Spider-Man, leaving her significantly more mentally stable (although her precise strength level is unclear).
 Meanwhile, Gabriel took the Goblin serum to have his condition stabilized which granted him further increased superhuman strength while also driving him insane as he adopted a Halloween-themed appearance as the Gray Goblin and used an arsenal of high-tech weapons (grenade-like "Pumpkin Bombs" and a bat-shaped "goblin glider"), and later acquired the American Son armor which granted him further strength and stamina.

 As Kindred, the twins were bestowed by Mephisto with the demonically enhanced capabilities of immortality, super-strength, and control over centipedes such as the ones that protrude out of them.
 Each of the Kindreds possesses super-strength, superhuman stamina, enhanced durability, enhanced reflexes, a healing factor, and genius-level intellect.
 Their demonic abilities enable them to perform magic and revive the dead, perform entomancy (the ability to control insects like centipedes), dream projection, teleportation, and empowerment.

 Other versions

-During the "2015 Secret Wars" event, a vampiric Gray Goblin can be seen chasing Blade and Howard the Duck in the Battleworld domain of New Quack City.
+A vampiric alternate universe version of Gabriel Stacy / Gray Goblin appears in "Secret Wars".